LLNL/RAJA/docs/sphinx/user_guide/tutorial/jacobi.rst

                     :lines: 279-282

-The template parameter after the nested policy specifies that an OpenMP parallel region is created around the loop nest.
-The nested policy indicates that the loops are collapsed into one using the OpenMP *collapse* pragma and a *nowait* pragma.
+The template parameter after the nested policy specifies that an OpenMP parallel region is created on the outer loop.

+.. #The template parameter after the nested policy specifies that an OpenMP
+.. #parallel region is created around the loop nest.
+.. # The nested policy indicates
+.. # that the loops are collapsed into one using the OpenMP *collapse* pragma and
+.. # a *nowait* pragma.

 The ``RAJA::forall`` loop computes the residual :math:`\mathcal{E}`.
 Note that doing this in parallel involves multiple threads writing to the same location